MontiCore/montiarc/docs/behavior/Automata.md

 component receives an input, the automata may execute a transition, producing some output given current input and state.

-We differentiate between two types of automata.
-Event automata that operate on single message events and time-synchronous automata that operate on synchronized inputs.

-## Syntax

 An automaton is defined inside the body of a component and consists of states and transitions.